Supreme Court tackles case about praying football coach

 WASHINGTON (AP) — A coach who crosses himself before a game.
-A math teacher reads the Bible aloud before the bell rings.
-A coach who hosts an after-school Christian group in their home.
+A teacher who reads the Bible aloud before the bell rings.
+A coach who hosts an after-school Christian youth group in his home.

 Supreme Court justices discussed all those hypothetical scenarios Monday while hearing arguments about a former public high school football coach from Washington state who wanted to kneel and pray on the field after games.
-The justices were wrestling with how to balance the religious and free speech rights of teachers and coaches with the rights of students not to feel pressured into participating.
+The justices were wrestling with how to balance the religious and free speech rights of teachers and coaches with the rights of students not to feel pressured into participating in religious practices.

-“This doesn't seem like a new problem,” Justice Stephen Breyer said at one point during arguments at the high court that lasted nearly two hours, despite being scheduled for just one.
+The court's conservative majority seemed sympathetic to the coach while its three liberals seemed more skeptical.
+The outcome could strengthen the acceptability of some religious practices in the public school setting.

-Justices at various points brought up other actions a teacher or coach might take like wearing ashes on Ash Wednesday, kneeling during the national anthem to oppose racism and putting political lawn signs in their yard.
-Former NFL player Tim Tebow, who was known for kneeling in prayer on the field, and Egyptian soccer star Mohamed Salah, a Muslim who kneels and touches his forehead to the ground after a goal, also came up.
+Justice Brett Kavanaugh, who played basketball in high school himself and has coached his daughters’ teams, suggested that there’s a difference between a coach praying in a huddle with students or in the locker room and “when players are disbursing after the game.”
+“This wasn’t, you know, ‘Huddle up, team,’” Kavauagh said at one point, suggesting the coach's practice was acceptable.

 People are also reading…